paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-136-violent-crime-control-and-law-enforcement.md

 (2) explains how each activity complies with the terms and conditions of the grant.

-**(b) Capital representation improvement grants** With respect to the funds provided under [section 14163 of this title](./chapter-136-violent-crime-control-and-law-enforcement.md#section-14163), a report under subsection (a) of this section shall include—
+**(b) Capital representation improvement grants** With respect to the funds provided under [section 14163 of this title](./chapter-136-violent-crime-control-and-law-enforcement.md#section-14163), a report under subsection (a) shall include—

 (1) an accounting of all amounts expended;